Shenoy07/NordSwapiChallenge/README.md

 - Open the repository in terminal and type npm start
 - npm install react-scripts --save
 - npm start
-  -The app should start at localhost:3000
+- The app should start at localhost:3000

-# Swapi Table

-Swapi Table is a simple Table which helps you understand the Starwars universe

 # Technologies used: